 Of these 43 traits where couple correlation was significantly different than MR causal estimates, we sought to identify potential confounders which may, in part, explain the discrepant estimates.
-For traits where correlation was less than MR-estimate, we searched for negative confounders (i.e. negative αzi→zp), and conversely for traits where the correlation was greater than the MR-estimate we searched for positive confounders.
+For the three traits where correlation was less than MR-estimate, we searched for negative confounders (i.e. negative αzi→zp), and conversely for traits where the correlation was greater than the MR-estimate we searched for positive confounders.
 We found no potential negative confounder to explain the cases where correlation was smaller than the MR-estimate.
 On the other hand, for the 40 traits with phenotypic correlation larger than MR-estimate, we found many potential positive confounders.
 Namely, the mean number of potential confounders from our set of 117 candidates was 22.56, with a maximum of 39, for one trait we did not identify any potential confounders (Supplementary Table 2).
 For instance, for systolic blood pressure, we identified 29 (correlated) potential confounders which may explain the larger phenotypic correlation as compared to MR effect.
 These potential confounders included physical activity, BMI, lung fitness measures, overall health rating among many others.
 For weight, we found 30 potential confounders, including anthropometric traits (such as leg, trunk, arm fat mass), various behavioural traits which are reflective of exercise patterns, such as time spent watching television, walking pace, phone use, among many others.
 Many of the 40 traits with larger phenotypic correlation compared to MR-estimates included blood cell counts and/or percentages (such as white blood cell (leukocyte) count, neutrophil count, monocyte count and percentage, reticulocyte percentage and count).
 The potential confounders for these traits were highly overlapping, including physical activity level, anthropometric traits, smoking and health rating.
 Other notable confounders included measures of physical activity for forced vital capacity, smoking status and fitness measures for basal metabolic rate, and measures of body size for hand grip strength.
 Finally, for each confounder we calculated the correlation due to confounding (C) for each potential confounder as described above (see Figure 2).
 We then compared the difference in estimates to the maximum C-value for each trait (Figure 4) since due to the high correlation between confounders hindered the sensible estimation of their cumulative effect.

 Figure 3: Scatter plot shows the within couple standardized MR-estimates (αxi→xp) versus the phenotypic correlation among couples (rxixp).
 A two-tailed z-test was used to test for a significant difference between the estimates.
 After adjusting for the number of effective tests (p < 0.05/66), 39 significant differences were identified (shown in dark blue), where 3 traits showed larger MR-estimates compared to correlation, and 36 traits showed larger correlation compared to MR-estimates.